Jean Salter

 Case Status:

-John Alfred Salter (Husband), pleaded guilty to murder.
+John Alfred Salter (Husband), pleaded guilty to murder, sentenced to up to four years in prison.

 Sources: